-Emerging priority Details Understand the impact(s) of the changing climate on the natural environment Climate change will produce new challenges for the natural environment, including changes in biodiversity (including species and growth patterns for existing species) in many locations.
+Disaster Risk Reduction and Community Resilience Research Priorities Details Understand the impact(s) of the changing climate on the natural environment and apply that understanding to reduce disaster risk and improve disaster resilience Climate change will produce new challenges for the natural environment, including changes in biodiversity (including species and growth patterns for existing species) in many locations.
 Coastal inundation and erosion will become more significant, and the complex ecosystems (land, air and water) are going to be affected.
-Needs include: planning now for what can be done in the short term to promote 'future' healthy natural landscapes predicting and preparing for rapid change in landscapes that have developed over centuries considering pre-emptive recovery strategies to avoid loss of landscape values seeking clarity on changes in the likelihood and consequences of natural hazards on the natural environment.
-Understand the movement of water in the landscape Water is an essential part of the landscape and human survival.
+Needs include: → planning now for what can be done in the short term to promote 'future' healthy natural landscapes → predicting and preparing for rapid change in landscapes that have developed over centuries → considering pre-emptive recovery strategies to avoid loss of landscape values → seeking clarity on changes in the likelihood and consequences of natural hazards on the natural environment.
+Inderstand the movement of vater in the landscape to inform ustainable landscape management Water is an essential part of the landscape and human survival.
 Changes to the density, location, persistence and quality of water will all have impacts on risks and exposure to the impacts of natural hazards.
-Significant issues with water in the landscape include: → coastal erosion and inundation → exposure of agriculture in fertile flood plains management of water storages and hydro-power generation fire risk from a lack of water, flood and erosion risk from high or intense water movement (including immediately after fire or an extended drought).

-Develop a set of values across the landscape that can be used to determine the overall benefits or deficits of development (built environment, agricultural), risk reduction and mitigation activities

-To be able to determine how to compare mitigation and risk reduction options across the natural landscape, there first needs to be an agreed set of measurable values (both tangible and intangible) that can be used to determine the relative cost-benefit of different approaches, and to better understand possible gains and losses for each option.

-Critical to the identification of values is understanding and incorporating the values from the perspectives of all relevant stakeholders.
+Significant issues with water in the landscape include: → coastal erosion and inundation → exposure of agriculture in fertile flood plains → management of water storages and hydro-power generation → fire risk from a lack of water, flood and erosion risk from high or intense water movement (including immediately after fire or an extended drought) → how water moves in a landscape that has recently burned determine how to compare mitigation and risk reduction options across ndscape, there first needs to be an agreed set of measurable values (both intangible) that can be used to determine the relative cost-benefit of different and to better understand possible gains and losses for each option. identification of values is understanding and incorporating the values spectives of all relevant stakeholders, including Traditional Custodians. e: ng nationally agreed values and measures that can be used to ne and define what constitutes a healthy natural landscape ng measurable values of trade-offs and priority values for all pes (for example, flood plains, coastal areas, urban fringe) - ducing the impact of damaging fires or floods is intended, on may also reduce the impact of beneficial fires or floods ing lesser-understood values (for example, water supply, ecosystem , endangered species, tourism, recreation, apiculture and timber).
+There are , no agreed ways to estimate overall outcomes across multiple values. nning and the ongoing use of the land is critical for reduction and can both increase or decrease risk and depending on how they are applied and managed. n settlements, agricultural activities or other built infrastructure join ndscape (for example, forest, grasslands, lakes, rivers, oceans, etc), ention needs to be paid to the planning and management of the interfaces ıral landscapes to effectively minimise disaster risk exposure. zards have an impact on the natural landscape - Itly the impacts of any one of them can increase the and associated risk to the landscape from other hazards. t to be able to understand and model the interactions nagement and mitigation activities. de: zard erosion (for example, from flood, storm, rain, fire, wind) to the prevalence of individual species and emergence of new species egetation and topsoil ontamination (runoff)